 The research portfolio of the Department is executed mainly within the Directorates of Animal Sciences and Plant Sciences, with a smaller research portfolio in the Directorate Research Support Services.
 The Programme also has seven research farms serving as open-air laboratories to support our research efforts in the districts of the Western Cape.

-The Directorate: Research Support Services (Programme: Research and Technology Development Services) renders both decision support services and analytical services to our research team as well as external stakeholders.
+The Directorate: Research Support Services (Programme: Research and Technology Development Sevices) renders both decision support services and analytical services to our research team as well as external stakeholders.
 An analytical laboratory for soil, water and plant analyses and a diagnostic service for plant diseases provides a key service to scientists and producers in the Western Cape.
 It also provides soil science, climatological (risk and potential management), crop estimates and spatial analysis services (GIS) to an array of clients.

 The Directorate: Animal Sciences conducts research on aspects of herd management, breeding, nutrition and welfare of dairy cattle, sheep, ostriches, and, to a lesser extent, aquaculture.
 The main focus of the research programme is to improve production efficiency, which contributes to the increase of nett profit and in turn the assurance of food security.
 The transfer of technology information to stakeholders forms an inseparable part of the research programme and new information from research efforts are published in both scientific and popular formats.
 This expertise is also transferred directly to farmers and relevant industries via advice and talks provided by the research scientists at the Directorate.
 Extensive research facilities includes a feeds laboratory, whilst the Directorate maintains eleven herds and flocks of national importance which are crucial in the research effort.